High Blood Sugar, Diabetes, and Your Body

 Why are high blood sugar levels bad for you?
-Glucose is precious fuel for all the cells in your body -- when it's present at normal levels.
-But persistently high sugar levels behave like a slow-acting poison.
+Glucose is precious fuel for all the cells in your body when it's present at normal levels.
+But it can behave like a slow-acting poison.

-- High sugar levels slowly erode the ability of cells in the pancreas to make insulin.
-The pancreas overcompensates, though, and insulin levels remain overly high.
-Gradually, the pancreas is permanently damaged.
+- High sugar levels slowly erode the ability of cells in your pancreas to make insulin.
+The organ overcompensates and insulin levels remain too high.
+Over time, the pancreas is permanently damaged.

-Keeping sugar levels closer to normal can prevent many of the complications of diabetes.
-The American Diabetes Association's goals for glucose control in people with diabetes are sugar levels of 70 to 130 mg/dL before meals, and less than 180 mg/dL after meals.
+Keep your blood sugar levels close to normal to prevent many of these complications.
+The American Diabetes Association's goals for blood sugar control in people with diabetes are levels of 70 mg/dL to 130 mg/dL before meals, and less than 180 mg/dL after meals.